FIU HONORS COLLEGE

 Guidelines for Class Communication

 NOTE: Course content features sexually explicit and/or violent artworks and texts.
-In addition, all Miami class meetings are off campus; students must provide their own transportation.
+In addition, many Miami class meetings are off campus; students must provide their own transportation.

 REQUIRED TEXTS & FILMS

 The following required text course materials may be purchased in either print or e-book format.
 Films are available at either FIU Libraries or Miami-Dade County Public Libraries.

 ▪ Brown, Dan.
 The Da Vinci Code.
 Garden City: Doubleday, 2003.
 ISBN: 9780307277671

 ▪ Cadbury, Deborah.
 The Lost King of France: How DNA Solved the Mystery of the Murdered Son of Louis XVI and Marie Antoinette.
 New York: St. Martin’s Griffen, 2003.
 ISBN: 9780312320294